FranciscoJLZ/myPortfolio/README.md

 6) Ejecutar el comando: npm run dev
 7) Testear el código a gusto del usuario
 // English
 This repository contains a small project that uses TypeScript, particularly the field of OOP (Object-Oriented Programming).
-It is designed for the database of a veterinary network called TotalFreshVet.
+It is designed for the database of a veterinary network called VetFresh.
 For more information, contact my private Gmail: franciscozuasnabar20@gmail.com

 Steps to follow to run this program: